6 BEGINNER MISTAKES TO AVOID

 Everyone's got to start somewhere.
 If you're at the beginning of your DJ journey, you're bound to commit errors that other more seasoned jocks have gone through and have corrected through experience and practice.

-Here, we list six of the top errors new DJs make, and how they can be avoided.
+Here, we have a tendency to list six of the highest errors new DJs create, and how they can be avoided.

 1. Sticking to a rigidly fixed set

 There's nothing wrong with taking time out to plan your DJ set beforehand, but don't come to the gig playing everything in an exact sequence.
 While a lot of new festival DJs love pre-programming a set, it's mostly because they've got massive LED walls with even more massive pyrotechnics and effects, and they need the show production to be as tight as possible.
 The magic of DJing involves making moments on the spot between your music and your audience.

 Do this instead: If you're spinning at the bar down the road instead of headlining Tomorrowland, your best bet is to pack a crate or two and get better at reading the crowd.
 Crowd reading is an essential skill that will pay dividends later on, and it's definitely an investment to keep getting better at it.

 2. Dropping peak time bangers at opening

 Dropping huge peak hour tunes during the opening slot is a common mistake among DJs, especially newer ones, but this is made even worse if there's absolutely no one on the dancefloor just yet.